stucco/docs/docs/alignment.md

 2. Merging nodes without canonical names / unique IDs (e.g. malware).
 Some of these nodes may not have a canonical name, others may have a canoncial name but it is not available:
   * [Identify equivalent nodes](#identify-equivalent-nodes) and score the confidence that the two nodes refer to the same domain concept.

+## General Concerns/Issues
+The section attempts to highlight issues that the current alignment process either needs to resolve.

+1. The alignment rule set will need to be based on the ontology properties which are reflected in the JSON schema.
+As such, any new rules developed should be verified against this schema (similar to XSD in XML).
+2. Rule construction may want to leverage a DSL to make construction and verification of the rules easier to manage.
+3. As rules are constructed are these rules maintained in a DB or loaded via file
+4. Manual Correction Tool
+	* Ability to revert/override modifications to the GraphDB if there are incorrect insertions
+	* Ability to add content without having to go through the pipeline
+	* See the provenance on a node/edge and know what entries made that contribution or had the same contribution
+5. Consider provide a holding queue (Parking Lot) for entries that have enough conflicting evidence that manual intervention is needed.
+6. Log provenance information on changes/updates on edges and nodes.
+7. When updates occur on either a node or edge the result is:
+	* Overwrite content
+	* Append content (simple merge)
+	* Merge Content (identify what portions should be combined)
+8. Need to determine for different nodes/edges what comparison measure should be used.
+What kinds of comparison measures are needed.
+How much of deviation results in creation of a new node/edge instance, updates or parking lot.
+	* For canonical names or IDs the comparison the function should be an equality measure
+	* For dates we need to consider time stamps that vary with only year down to the second (i.e., general to precise).
+How will we deal with this broad range (unless we provide range values)?
+	* For unstructured text there are several approaches but this will depend upon the property in question.
+9. Meta-Rules will need to be used to make sure that that updates will be smart.
+For example, new sources of information may provide old content and shouldn't overwrite current content.
+Checking time stamps to know what content is most recent.

+## Research Avenues
+There are several venues to deal with the alignment problem in other domains.
+In the Database domain this is called the merge/purge problem of combining different databases.
+The theory is similar however the underlying structures are different because we are using a graph database whereas your standard relational DB is row-column oriented.
+Part of this task will be exploring what functional pieces can be leverage from the DB community and what pieces can be leveraged from the graph community.
+Things to Research:
+	* Approximate subgraph matching with graph edit distance.
+This will help identify which sub-graphs are most likely a match.
+However, it won't be conclusive as additional functions need to be applied at the individuals levels to determine the update/insertion action.

 ## Merge Properties